PacktPublishing/40-Algorithms-Every-Programmer-Should-Know/README.md

 This book covers the following exciting features:
-Explore existing data structures and algorithms found in Python libraries Implement graph algorithms for fraud detection using network analysis Work with machine learning algorithms to cluster similar tweets and process Twitter data in real time Predict the weather using supervised learning algorithms Use neural networks for object detection
+* Explore existing data structures and algorithms found in Python libraries
+* Implement graph algorithms for fraud detection using network analysis
+* Work with machine learning algorithms to cluster similar tweets and process Twitter data in real time
+* Predict the weather using supervised learning algorithms
+* Use neural networks for object detection
-Create a recommendation engine that suggests relevant movies to subscribers Implement foolproof security using symmetric and asymmetric encryption on Google Cloud Platform (GCP)
+* Create a recommendation engine that suggests relevant movies to subscribers
+* Implement foolproof security using symmetric and asymmetric encryption on Google Cloud Platform (GCP)

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789801214) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Page 64: The line "The total number of passes is shown in the following diagram:" and the following diagram are included by mistake on this page and must be ignored/omitted.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.